corey-hammond/angulardocs-tutorial/README.md

 Use property binding to pass data as input to the child component : <app-product-alerts [product]="product"></app-product-alerts>
 : The product-alerts component takes a product as input from the product-list component.

+## Output

+* A child component emits an event to the parent component; parent component acts on that event
+* In child component class, define a property with an @Output decorator and an instance of EventEmitter() - @Output() notify = new EventEmitter();
+* In child component, add an event binding call the property's .emit() method - (click)="notify.emit()"
+* Parent component acts on event, not child, so you define a method in the parent component class
+* Finally, bind the child's output component to the parent's new method - (notify)="onNotify()"

+# Routing

+## Registering a Route